cleeus/hashx4/README.md

 ---------------
 * If it's not an emberrassingly parallel algorithm, make it one (and then vectorize).

+The DJBX33A algorithm can be implemented very fast but it is hard to vectorize.
-The X4DJBX33A algorithm seems to be well suited for running on 128bit or 64bit wide vector registers.
+The modiefied version which I call X4DJBX33A seems to be well suited for running on 128bit or 64bit wide vector registers.
 When it is not vectorized, it is slower than a well implemented vanilla DJBX33A algorithm.